-The picture conveys the relative effectiveness of the different Belleville washer configurations with respect to the reference configuration.
+The figure(?) conveys the relative effectiveness of the different Belleville Washer configurations with respect to the reference configuration.
 There is a frequency reduction that for the configurations tested does not play a major role in reducing base moments.
 The biggest effect is the increased damping.
 While such deductions can be made from the figure, the main takeaway is that with the tools developed in this project, a similar evaluation can be done for any other arrangement of washers by modeling and analysis.
 For example, a different configuration may be designed that further reduces frequency while increasing damping, trading off lower insulator base moment with increased terminal displacement.

 Summary and concluding remarks